chipxsd/stream-based-sync/stream-based-sync.md

 We now have an idea, how events transmitted to a stream look like.
 Client generating the events sends them to the server, then server's responsibility is to broadcast those exact changes to other peers.
-These events are received by all active clients, and as long as the clients are connected to the server, they are going to have a consistent dataset.
+These events are received by all active clients, and as long as the clients remain connected to the server, they are going to have a consistent dataset.

 ![fig.17 - Streaming To-do List Mutations](./images/fig-17-streaming-to-do-list-mutations.jpeg "fig. 17 - Streaming To-do List Mutations")